American FundsRetirement Planning Center

 Distribution basics

 There are many IRS rules governing distributions.
-These are the key ones:
+These are some key ones:

 • Traditional 401(k) and 403(b) accounts: